All information presented on the MD Program admissions web pages is for the entering year 2020.

 ADVANCED PLACEMENT (AP), CLEP, AND INTERNATIONAL BACCALAUREATE (IB) CREDITS

-AP, CLEP, and IB credits that were acceptable to your undergraduate institution may be used to satisfy prerequisite courses.
-These credits must be documented on your official transcript.
+AP, CLEP, and IB credits that were acceptable to an applicant’s undergraduate institution may be used to satisfy prerequisite courses.
+These credits must be documented on their official transcript.

 COMMUNITY COLLEGE COURSES